asreview/asreview/docs/source/API/cli.rst

     Number of papers queried each query.Default 1.

-.. option:: --n_queries N_QUERIES
+.. option:: --stop_if STOP_IF

-    The number of queries.
-Alternatively, entering :code:`min` will stop the simulation when all relevant records have been found.
-By default, the program stops after all records are reviewed or is interrupted by the user.
+    The number of label actions to simulate.
+Default, 'min' will stop simulating when all relevant records are found.
+Use -1 to simulate all labels actions.

-.. option:: -n N_PAPERS, --n_papers N_PAPERS
+.. option:: -w WRITE_INTERVAL, --write_interval WRITE_INTERVAL

-    The number of papers to be reviewed.
-By default, the program stops after all documents  are reviewed or is interrupted by the user.
+    The simulation data will be written away after each set of thismany labeled records.
+By default only writes away data at the endof the simulation to make it as fast as possible.

 .. option:: --verbose VERBOSE, -v VERBOSE